ROCm/rocm-install-on-windows/docs/install/install.rst

 HIP SDK command line installation
 =================================

-The following information provides instructions for installing from the command line.
+The following information provides instructions for installing from the Windows command line.
 To start the installation, follow these steps:

 1. Download the installer from the
 `HIP-SDK download page <https://www.amd.com/en/developer/resources/rocm-hub/hip-sdk.html>`_.